-Our approach is to enable our client, whether employer or employee, to realistically assess the enforceability of restrictive covenants in court and develop an effective litigation strategy to protect their interests.
+Our approach is to enable our client, whether the employer or employee, to realistically assess the enforceability of restrictive covenants in court, understand all of the practical ramifications raised by the circumstances, and develop an effective litigation strategy to protect their interests.

-Our law firm’s clients are often professionals, physicians, physician groups, healthcare associations, federally qualified health centers, ambulance services, elder care entities, pharmacies and other healthcare related businesses.
+Our law firm’s clients are often medical practices, healthcare professionals and healthcare related businesses.
 Our attorneys are experienced advocates in the courtroom and at the negotiating table.
-They have extensive experience as attorneys and are AV-rated by Martindale Hubbell.
+We have extensive experience as attorneys and an AV-rating by Martindale Hubbell.
 To schedule a consultation, email us at firstname.lastname@example.org or contact us at the office nearest you.

 To Compete or Not to Compete

-Non-compete agreements and other restrictive covenants often result in litigation after a key employee's employment ends and he is reemployed by his former employer's competitor, due to the unavoidable tension between the former employer's need to protect proprietary interests and the employee's need to ply his trade to make a living.
-Employers and employees some times mistakenly assume a restrictive covenant is enforceable just because it is a signed contract, perhaps even drafted by a lawyer.
-Rarely is the outcome of such litigation automatic, however, since Georgia and South Carolina law provides that restrictive covenants must be examined on an ad hoc basis by the court to determine whether the provisions are enforceable.
+Non-compete agreements and other restrictive covenants often result in litigation after a key employee's employment ends and new employment by a competitor begins, due to the unavoidable tension between the former employer's need to protect proprietary interests and the employee's need to ply his trade to make a living.
+Employers and employees sometimes mistakenly assume a restrictive covenant is enforceable just because it is a signed contract drafted by a lawyer.
+Rarely is the outcome of such litigation automatic, however, since state law typically provides that restrictive covenants must be examined on an ad hoc basis by the court to determine whether the provisions are enforceable.

-Generally speaking, the law of Georgia and South Carolina is that a non-compete agreement that is only a "partial restraint of trade," is founded upon valid consideration, and is reasonable in its restrictions on the employee, is binding and enforceable.
+Generally speaking, state law will provide that a non-compete agreement that is only a "partial restraint of trade," is founded upon valid consideration, and is reasonable in its restrictions on the employee, is binding and enforceable.
 Enforceability is something a court must determine on a case-by-case basis.
-When a Georgia or South Carolina court is called upon to determine whether a non-compete agreement is enforceable under the law, the court's answers to the following questions are determinative: (1) Is the restriction necessary to protect valid business interests?
+When a court or arbitrator is called upon to determine whether a non-compete agreement is enforceable under the law, the answers to the following questions are often determinative: (1) Is the restriction necessary to protect valid business interests?
 (2) Is it reasonably limited in duration and geographic scope?
 (3) Is it too oppressive in preventing the former employee's attempts to find work?
 (4) Is it consistent with public policy? and (5) Is it supported by consideration?
-If the answer to any of these questions is no, the agreement cannot be enforced as written.
+If the answer to any of these questions is no, the agreement may not be enforced as written.

-Georgia law respecting non-compete agreements was recently dramatically changed following an amendment to Georgia's Constitution to allow the legislature to pass laws concerning restrictive covenants.
-The new law, the new Restrictive Covenants Act, O.C.G.A. § 13-8-50 et seq., is in many ways much less employee-friendly than prior case law and virtually negates over a century of Georgia court holdings strongly adverse to enforcement of non-competition agreements (and other restrictive covenants) as contrary to public policy.
-The most notable change under the new law is that it authorizes the trial judge to "blue pencil" (i.e. modify) provisions of a restrictive covenant that the judge determines are too broad.
-This may be a sea change for litigation purposes.
+Georgia law known as the Restrictive Covenants Act, O.C.G.A. § 13-8-50 et seq., for example, is in many ways less employee-friendly than prior case law and virtually negated over a century of Georgia court holdings strongly adverse to enforcement of non-competition agreements (and other restrictive covenants) as contrary to public policy.
+This law authorizes the trial judge to "blue pencil" (i.e. modify) provisions of a restrictive covenant that the judge determines are too broad.

-Our law firm represents clients in Atlanta and Augusta, Georgia; Aiken, South Carolina; and often throughout the States of Georgia and South Carolina.
-(See Communities We Serve.)
-Our attorneys have extensive experience as a lawyer and have been awarded Martindale Hubbell's AV rating, its highest rating.
+Our health law attorneys have extensive experience litigating non-compete agreements between medical practices and physicians.
 To schedule a consultation with one of our attorneys, email us at email@example.com or contact us at our office nearest you.